openmpf/openmpf.github.io/docs/docs/Development-Environment-Guide.md

-> **NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
+**NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
 IV (DEC 2007).
 Copyright 2021 The MITRE Corporation.
 All Rights Reserved.

+<div style="background-color:orange"><p style="color:white; padding:5px"><b>WARNING:</b> For most component developers, these steps are not necessary.
+Instead, refer to the <a href="https://github.com/openmpf/openmpf-docker/blob/master/components/cpp_executor/README.md#overview">C++</a>, <a href="https://github.com/openmpf/openmpf-docker/blob/master/components/python/README.md#overview">Python</a>, or <a href="https://github.com/openmpf/openmpf-docker/blob/master/components/java_executor/README.md#overview">Java</a> README for developing a Docker component in your desired language.</p></div>

-> **WARNING:** This guide is a work in progress and may not be completely accurate or comprehensive.
-Since transitioning to Docker deployment, this guide has not been fully tested.
+<div style="background-color:orange"><p style="color:white; padding:5px"><b>WARNING:</b> This guide is a work in progress and may not be completely accurate or comprehensive.
+Since transitioning to Docker deployment, this guide has not been fully tested.</p></div>

 # Overview

-The following instructions are for setting up an environment for building OpenMPF outside of Docker.
+The following instructions are for setting up an environment for building and running OpenMPF outside of Docker.
+They serve as a reference for developers who want develop the Workflow Manager web application itself and perform end-to-end integration testing.

 If your environment is behind a proxy server, please refer to the [Proxy Configuration](#proxy-configuration) and [SSL Inspection](#ssl-inspection) appendix sections before continuing.
 Keep them in mind throughout this guide and perform the configuration steps as necessary.